-2.1 The proposed site is located to the south west of Leek Town Centre and is bounded by Broad Street (the A53) to the south east and Sneyd Street to the north east.

-- 2.2 The proposal the subject of this planning statement comprises; full planning permission for a new freestanding drive thru restaurant with 32 no. car parking spaces (including 2 no. accessible spaces) 2 no grill bays together with landscaping, parking and access associated with the use and operation of the restaurant.
+- 2.1 The proposed site is located to the south west of Leek Town Centre and is bounded by Broad Street (the A53) to the south east and Sneyd Street to the north east. - 2.2 The proposal the subject of this planning statement comprises; full planning permission for a new freestanding drive thru restaurant with 30 no. car parking spaces (including 2 no. accessible spaces) 2 no grill and 2 no staff bays together with landscaping, parking and access associated with the use and operation of the restaurant.
 The proposal also seeks outline planning permission for 6 two storey residential units with, landscaping, parking and access. - 2.3 The proposed restaurant use for which full planning permission is sought is to be located on the site of a car showroom which fronts onto Broad Street from where main vehicular access will be achieved.
 The proposed residential properties for which outline planning permission is sought is to be located on the site of an existing car park to the north east of the proposed restaurant and is surrounded on all sides by existing development.
-Access to the proposed residential properties will be via Broad Street and will be shared with the proposed restaurant. - 2.4 The immediate area is characterised by a mix of uses including residential, commercial, business and retail uses. - 2.5 At the time of writing available planning history is limited in relation to the site.
-The only planning permission of any relevance appears to have been granted in 2000 for a new glazed frontage to the car garage (reference: 00/01056/FUL).
+Access to the proposed residential properties will be via Broad Street and will be shared with the proposed restaurant. - 2.4 The immediate area is characterised by a mix of uses including residential, commercial, business and retail uses.